BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 # Detailed change log

+You can check all the damage values at different levels, on console or on PC/mac (with or without the SkillScalingPatch) [here](http://blstats.com/skilldamage.php).

 ## Maya

 **Ruin (elemental explosions and DOTs)**: made to scale like other skills and removed the level 72 cap.